-Steak Oscar: An Indulgent Classic
+Steak Oscar: an Indulgent Classic

 Steak Oscar: My Indulgent Weeknight Treat